 Categories to support

-If you have a composite locator that supports multiple address types, you can modify this setting to exclude matches to certain types.
+If you have a locator that supports multiple address types, you can modify this setting to exclude matches to certain types.
 For example, your locator can support matches to PointAddress level, StreetAddress level, StreetName level, and Postal level.
 You may want to exclude matches to the Postal level because you consider matches to that level to be too imprecise for your purposes.
 This setting allows you to control the precision of your geocoding experience.